nblythe/dbn/dbn_stats/README.md

 Message rates are calculated over the respective window.
 For example, symbol mapping messages are only received during the symbol mapping phase of a connection, so the symbol mapping rate measures how many smap messages were received per second during that phase, not over the whole session.

 Interpretation of latencies depends on the dataset:
+- `ts_event -> ts_recv`: For CMBP-1 this measures the duration from when a quote or trade occurred (as timestamped by the venue) to when the quote/trade was received by Databento (as timestamped by the Databento feed handler).
+For interval-based BBO this measures the duration from when the quote/trade occurred to the end of the interval.
 - `ts_event -> ts_out`: Measures the duration from when a quote or trade occurred (as timestamped by the venue) to when the quote/trade was dispatched to the user (as timestamped by the Databento gateway).
 For CMBP-1 this is a measure of internal latency in Databento's feed handler and gateway, combined.
 For interval-based BBO this is not very useful, since the latest quote for any given symbol could be quite a long time ago.
 - `ts_recv -> ts_out`: For CMBP-1 this measures the duration from when a quote/trade was received by Databento (as timestamped by the Databento feed handler) to when the quote/trade was dispatched to the user (as timestamped by the Databento gateway), and is a measure of internal latency in Databento's feed handler and gateway, combined.
 For interval-based BBO this measures the duration from the end of the interval to when the quote was dispatched to the user, and is a measure of internal latency in Databento's gateway.
 - `ts_out -> ts_local`: Measures the duration from when a quote or trade was dispatched to the user (as timestamped by Databento's gateway) and when it was received by the client (as timestamped locally).
 This is a measure of path latency between Databento and the user.